Spread the love

 Argus Hide Danum Valley bird hides

-The Argus Hide.
+The Takala BOS.
 Additional wall material will be added in the future to make the interior darker.

 Argus hide front